 You need to satisfy this amount before you can start getting reimbursed.
 We have annual deductible options of $100, $250, or $500.
 You can pay a lower monthly premium by selecting a higher deductible or choose a lower deductible if you want the ability to get more money back.

-Exclusions are things that aren’t covered by your plan.
-We have a short list of exclusions that includes breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions (which are excluded by all pet insurance providers).
-Look over a sample plan for a full list.
+Exclusions are things that aren’t covered by your plan, and all pet insurance providers have them.
+Some of our exclusions include breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions .
+Look over a sample policy for our full list.